mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 be used instead a full-blown solution like the Apache server.
 The Dockerfile (based on the tiny Alpine linux) which can be used to start the TangoJS Panel application is shown on [@Lst:03-tangojs-alpine-dockerfile].
+This Dockerfile can be built and started using the usual `docker build` and `docker run` commands.

 ```{ #lst:03-tangojs-alpine-dockerfile .dockerfile }
 FROM alpine:edge